 Counting cells in Google Sheets can be essential for data analysis and maintaining organized spreadsheets.
-This guide will provide a step-by-step approach to accurately counting cells in Google Sheets.
+This guide will show you how to count cells in Google Sheets step by step.

 The COUNTA function in Google Sheets is used to count cells that are non-empty.
 This function counts all cells in a range that contain values or text strings.
 Use COUNTA to include cells with dropdown menus as well.
 Empty cells are ignored in the count.